Shubhendu-Maharana/Weather/readme.md

-# Weather App
+# 🌦️ Weather App 🌦️

 Welcome to the Weather App!
 This React Native application provides weather forecasts and current weather information.
-Built with Expo, Tailwind CSS, and automated using GitHub Actions, this app ensures a smooth and modern user experience.
+Built with Expo, Tailwind CSS, and automated using GitHub Actions, this app ensures a smooth and modern user experience 🚀

 ## Features
 ** Current Weather **: Get real-time weather information for your location.